Sports Desk: Paul Weir to coach at FIBA Basketball World Cup

 In other sports news, former WBO super bantamweight champion Angelo Leo is getting back in the ring for the first time since losing his title belt in his first defense back in January.
 Leo is fighting Aaron Alameda at the Toyota Center in Houston, Texas June 19.
 Leo is 20-1.
 Alameda is 25-1.
 The fight will be broadcast on Showtime.

 The Albuquerque Isotopes are four wins away from 1,200 franchise victories.
-The Isotopes and Las Vegas Aviators are playing game 5 of 6 tonight.
+The Isotopes and Las Vegas Aviators are playing game 5 of 6 Monday night.
 The series is tied at two wins each.